PierreIsCoding/sdiy/Luthers_VCO/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Luthers_VCO/images/20210610_174556.jpg" width="400" />

 This design is the result of a redesign of Moritz Klein's "Shapes VCO". https://www.youtube.com/watch?v=OCAb2UoSPs0

+Note: Moritz Klein's version is quite similar as the Rene Schmitz ['CMOS VCO'](https://www.schmitzbits.de/vco4069.html), which also comes with those NTC resistors and with CMOS Schmitt Triggers.
+So please take a look there as well.

 ## No more 40106